Statistical Equilibrium of Optimistic Beliefs: Problem Setup

+When ties occur with $\mu$-probability zero (\textit{e.g.,} under absolutely continuous perturbation models), the set $A(\bs u, \bs \xi)$ is a singleton $\mu$-almost surely, hence $T(\mu; \bs u)$ is a singleton as well.
+Elements of $T(\mu;\bs u)$ are the induced choice-probability vectors: a mixed strategy $\bs p\in T(\mu;\bs u)$ assigns probability $p_i$ to action $i$, where $\bs p$ is obtained by averaging tie-breaking rules over realizations of $\bs\xi$. }

-Given the choice behavior of the players, we define the quantal response function induced by distribution $\mu \in \mc P(\R^N)$ evaluated at the expected payoff vector $\bs u \in \R^N$ as { } QRE is a stable state where each player optimizes their decisions as best as possible, given their behavioral limitations, fully acknowledging that other players are doing the same within their own constraints.
+QRE is a stable state where each player optimizes their decisions as best as possible, given their behavioral limitations, fully acknowledging that other players are doing the same within their own constraints.
 Consequently, QRE models players as \textit{better responders} rather than just best responders.
-While quantal responders are more likely to choose strategies with higher expected payoffs, they do not always select the strategy with the absolute highest expected payoff due to bounded rationality.
-In what follows, we formally define the quantal response equilibrium. \begin{definition}[Quantal Response Equilibrium] For given $\mu_j \in \mc P(\R^N)$, $j\in [M]$, a strategy profile $\bs P^* = (\bs p^*_1, \ldots, \bs p^*_M)$ is a \textit{quantal response equilibrium} of the game $\mathcal G([M], \Delta^N, (u_j)_{j\in [M]})$ if

-\end{definition} QRE is a fixed point of the quantal response functions, analogous to how the Nash Equilibrium is a fixed point of the best response functions.
-Specifically, each player's choice behavior incorporates an inherent random component.
-Therefore, QRE serves as a statistical generalization of Nash equilibrium, with Nash equilibrium representing the limiting case where no decision errors occur.
-Among the various formulations of QRE, the logit-QRE is the most widely used.
+Indeed, while quantal responders are more likely to choose strategies with higher expected payoffs, they do not always select the strategy with the absolute highest expected payoff. \begin{definition}[Quantal Response Equilibrium] For a given $\mu_j \in \mc P(\R^N)$, $j\in [M]$, a strategy profile $\bs P^* = (\bs p^*_1, \ldots, \bs p^*_M)$ is a QRE of the game $\mathcal G([M], \Delta_N, (u_j)_{j\in [M]})$ if $\bs p_j^* \in T(\mu_j; (u_j(\bs e_i; \bs P_{-j}^*))_{i \in [N]})$ for all $j \in [M]$. \end{definition} {QRE is thus a fixed point of the quantal-response correspondences, analogous to how NE is a fixed-point of the best-response correspondences. } Therefore, QRE serves as a statistical generalization of NE, with NE representing the limiting case where no decision errors occur.
+Among the various formulations of QRE, logit-QRE is the most widely used.